psrearick/pm-reports/Docs/Setup Guide.md

     - A4 `Property`
     - A5 `Report Label`
     - A6 `Show Deleted`
-    - A7 `Admin Fee Override`
 3. Format cells B6 and B7 as checkboxes.
-When Admin Fee Override is left blank, the system uses each property's default.
-Checked forces admin fees on; unchecked forces them off.
 4. (Optional) Apply a dropdown on B4 that references `Properties!A2:A` for faster property selection.
 5. The script reads control values from column B. Leave the Property cell blank to load/edit/export all properties; enter a property name to work with that property only.